 • Whenever your application is minimised, the LWJGL 3 backend calls ApplicationListener#resize(0, 0).
 This can lead to unexpected issues, in particular if you are (re)building framebuffers whenever the application is resized.

-• To use Swing or AWT APIs, you’ll have to depend on the (experimental) gdx-lwjgl3-glfw-awt-macos extension.
+• To use Swing or AWT APIs, you’ll have to try out the experimental alternative GLFW library.
 See AwtTestLWJGL in gdx-tests-lwjgl3 for an example.

 • The LWJGL 3 backend does not yet have an equivalent for LwjglAWTCanvas and LwjglAWTFrame.